MrRowey/MrRowey/README.md

 - Game Development

 ### Forged Alliance Forever (FAF)
-My Role at FAF is that im the Promotions Team lead than deals with communicating with other communitsy and dealing with promotials material for internal events.
+My Role at FAF is that I'm the Promotions Team Lead, that deals with communicating with other communities as well as dealing with promotional material for internal events.

 #### FAF Based Repos
 - [Game Code](https://github.com/MrRowey/Local-FA)